timwaik/FinanceAccountManager/README.md

 # FinanceAccountManager

-Simple program that was made with the Eclispse IDE, and runs on Java.
+Simple program that was made with the Eclispse IDE, and runs on Java 8.

 ## Functionality:-